 If you use a debit card or a credit card to service an online payment system that you used to buy the pram or pushchair, it is unlikely that you will be able to use either the Consumer Credit Act 1974 or the chargeback scheme to claim from your card provider in the event of a dispute.
 However, the online payment system may have its own dispute resolution process, which may assist you in getting your problem resolved.

 This guide gives you information on the rights you have and the remedies you are entitled to.
-The 'Sale & supply of goods: what to do if things go wrong' guide explains the practical steps you can take when complaining to a trader about a pram or pushchair.
+The 'Sale & supply of goods: what to do if things go wrong' guide explains the practical steps you can take when complaining to a trader.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.